 DRC opposition chief says quitting joint candidate deal

-Seven opposition leaders picked little-known MP Martin Fayulu as their joint candidate in the 23 December vote to succeed President Joseph Kabila, in power for 18 years.
+Seven opposition leaders, meeting in Geneva on Sunday, picked little-known MP Martin Fayulu as their joint candidate in the December 23 vote to succeed President Joseph Kabila, in power for 18 years.

-KINSHASA - The head of the Democratic Republic of the Congo’s biggest opposition party, Felix Tshisekedi, said on Monday he was abandoning a day-old agreement to field a joint opposition candidate in next month’s presidential elections.
+KINSASHA - The head of the Democratic Republic of Congo (DRC)'s biggest opposition party, Felix Tshisekedi, said Monday he was abandoning a day-old agreement to field a joint opposition candidate in next month's presidential elections.

 "I gather that the agreement reached in Geneva was not accepted by the grassroots and was rejected by them.
 As a result, I am withdrawing my signature from this agreement, which we signed yesterday," Tshisekedi said in an interview with the radio station Top Congo.